Point Of Sale Fraud Defense

 Jennifer Speas has the experience and knowledge to build a strong case that is designed to get the best possible result.
 Even if you feel there is no chance, you may be surprised at the possibilities once the case has been thoroughly evaluated.
 There may be factors that can lead to a reduction in charges or charge dismissal.

-Non-register sales, or point of sale fraud, occurs at the point of sale.
+Nonregister sales, or point of sale fraud, occurs at the point of sale.
 Usually, it happens sometime between the moment a customer hands the employee money and the moment the money should go into the cash register.
-This is a crime that frequently happens in retail establishments.
+Most companies make use of revel systems or similar options to try and minimize this risk, but this is a crime that frequently happens in retail establishments.
 If there is a high number of low dollar transactions, there is a good chance some kind of fraud may be happening.
 Multiple low transactions makes fraud more difficult to spot, but can also cause suspicions to arise when there is no fraud at all.

 There are two main types of point of sale fraud.
 They are: